SeunginLyu/seungin-lyu/_posts/2018-09-26-lost,-and-found.md

 ![](/uploads/IMG_3413.jpg)

 Apparently, we need a better medium to deliver this information to whoever might be relevant.
 With inspirations from [_Forgot Your Password_](https://arambartholl.com/forgot-your-password/) by Aram Bartholl ([here](https://seungin-lyu.com/2018/09/15/thoughts-on-forgot-your-password-by-aram-bartholl.html) is my previous blog post on the piece), I created "_Lost, and Found?",_ a photo book of individual items from the lost and found cabinet in September, 2018.

+To DOs;

+* how did you think about how to approach doing this?
+* What did you end up with as a final piece?
+* In which ways is your piece different from the original
+* and which aspects were you focused on changing or replicating?

+Some Notes

+\- Text?
+Black and White Images? vs HelpMe Emails

+\- Text -> Image?

+\- forgotten -> collected (by me)-> reborn

+\- maybe a little bit of ambiguity so people can’t just figure out what exactly the item is before they actually come check things out?

+\- This is not really a leak of personal information, but how is this similar? (weak connection)

+\- cameras, clothes, very personal objects